 Using a triathlon wetsuit becomes old hat after a few races, and you will never know what you ever did without it.
 It will feel like a second skin that gives you speed and security in the water.
 But any triathlete will tell you a few mistakes they made with their wetsuit, things that were relatively simple and perhaps a bit embarrassing.
 You can learn from their mistakes so you don’t repeat them on race day.

-Based on dozens of races in wetsuits, and even more practice swims in them, here are three wetsuit mistakes that rookies often make.
+Based on dozens of races in wetsuits, and even more practice swims in them, here are three wetsuit mistakes that triathlon rookies often make.

 Other little things, such as understanding how to pull the wetsuit on correctly or even that the zipper goes in the back, are better to work out in practice rather than on the morning of the race.
 Plus, it sometimes takes a little work to get a wetsuit on, so best to try it during a practice run than panicking on race morning.
 Be sure that your pre-race checklist includes inspecting and trying your wetsuit on.

 If you don’t allow at least a few minutes, you run serious risk of not getting it on well by the time you are starting.
 If you put your wetsuit on but have not done some basic things such as use the bathroom, you might be wishing you had once you are off and racing.
 Whatever the case, make sure that you put your wetsuit on about 15-20 minutes before your heat / wave begins.
-That will allow you to work out any kinks in the suit, while not creating any mad rush to get the wetsuit on as your race is beginning.
+That will allow you to put the wetsuit on in a relaxed manner, and work out any kinks in the suit, while not creating any mad rush to get the wetsuit on as your race is beginning.